-X. LWDB Approval
+VIII.
+LWDB Approval

-LWDB staff will report to the board and give their recommendation regarding certification.
-The LWDB must vote to certify, based on the staff recommendations.
+LWDB staff will report to the board (all attachments) and give their recommendation regarding certification.
+The LWDB, or appropriate LWDB committee, shall review the tools and vote on whether to certify sites.
 Following the Board meeting, a letter will be sent to the One Stop operator identifying certification status and term of certification.